 Section 6 is deleted in its entirety and the following new Section 6 is inserted in its place:

 "6.
-The Contract Price to be paid by Buyer to Seller for Committed Gas purchased and sold hereunder is inclusive of the reimbursement of one hundred percent (100 %) of all state severance tax reimbursement.
-Production, severance, ad valorem, and/or similar taxes levied on the Committed Gas at or prior to the Delivery Point(s), and all such taxes, if due, shall be paid by Seller; provided, however, that where Buyer is required by law to be responsible for the payment of production, severance or similar taxes, Buyer shall make such payment and the Contract price payable to Seller shall be correspondingly decreased by a like amount.
+The Contract Price to be paid by Buyer to Seller for Gas purchased and sold hereunder is inclusive of the reimbursement of one hundred percent (100 %) of all state severance tax reimbursement.
+Production, severance, ad valorem, and/or similar taxes levied on the Gas at or prior to the Delivery Point(s), and all such taxes, if due, shall be paid by Seller; provided, however, that where Buyer is required by law to be responsible for the payment of production, severance or similar taxes, Buyer shall make such payment and the Contract price payable to Seller shall be correspondingly decreased by a like amount.
 If state law requires Buyer to remit such taxes to the collecting authority, then Buyer shall do so and deduct the taxes so paid on Seller’s behalf from payments otherwise due to Seller hereunder."